manskx/photo-GPT-telegram/README.md

-# image-GPT-telegram

-## This is just a demo of using llm (GPT) with to use stable diffusion and huggingface.
+## This is just a demo of using llm (GPT) with use stable diffusion and huggingface.
 ## If you like this project, please give it a star ⭐️ to continue the development.

+# photo-GPT-telegram
-A telegram bot based on large language models (GPT-3) for image tasks like creating image, captioning, editing and general conversation like chatting about images based on stable diffusion and huggingface and langchain.
+is a telegram bot based on large language models (GPT-3) for image tasks like creating image, captioning, editing and general conversation like chatting about images based on stable diffusion and huggingface and langchain.

 ## How to use (tested with macos only)